Plotinator/plottr_locales/README.md

 forward from https to http, like so (take note of the different port for SSL from what the emulator serves on):

+(on mac w/ homebrew, the config file is here: /usr/local/etc/nginx/nginx.conf)

 ```
 server {
    listen 8081 ssl;